vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 * I aim to follow these *absolute minimum* weekly targets:

-  * At least 4 hours 30 minutes on weeks that I do not have any day off of my three working days (either marked as PTO by me or a company holiday)
+  * At least 3 hours on weeks that I do not have any day off of my three working days (either marked as PTO by me or a company holiday)

-  * At least 3 hours on weeks that I have one day off of my three working days (either marked as PTO by me or a company holiday)
+  * At least 2 hours on weeks that I have one day off of my three working days (either marked as PTO by me or a company holiday)

-  * At least 1 hour 30 minutes on weeks that I have marked two days off of my three working days (either marked as PTO by me or a company holiday)
+  * At least 1 hour on weeks that I have marked two days off of my three working days (either marked as PTO by me or a company holiday)

+  The goal of these minimum hours requirements is to make sure I maintain sufficient ongoing contact with work, and also continue to be seen as doing work, even if there is no specific incoming work that needs my attention.
+Beyond these minimums, the guiding factor in terms of how much time I spend at work should be my conditional minimum hours, described in the next point.

 * I aim to follow these *conditional minimum* weekly targets: *at least one* of the following must be true: